delainy-spencer/one-click-hugo-cms/site/content/about.md

 ---

 # Hi, I’m Delainy!
-*A former electrical engineer turned stay-at-home mom who loves a good spreadsheet.*
+*Mom of two, former electrical engineer, Python coder, and baker.
+I share clever life hacks, mom chaos moments, and practical tools to save time and sanity.*

 When I left engineering to raise my kids, I quickly realized that managing a household budget and running a small business both require efficient systems that actually work.
 My husband runs his own business, and I handle all the **accounting in QuickBooks**, tracking expenses, income, and goals with the same data-driven mindset I used in engineering.